96boards/website/96boards.org/Projects/CONTRIBUTE.md

 - Title for the project
 - Description for the project
-- Use of 96Boards and Mezzanines
+- Bill of Materials (BoM)

-Once the issue has been approved by one of our 96Boards team members, projects should be submitted by following the [Submit a new Project](SUBMIT.md) guide.
+Once the issue has been approved by one of our 96Boards team members, projects should be submitted using following the [Submit a new Project](SUBMIT.md) guide.

-If you have any quesitons, please ask in our IRC channel #96Boards.
+If you have any quesitons, please ask in our IRC channel #96Boards or #OpenHours.
 Also, refer our [FAQ](FAQ.md) section.

 ***